Enrollment Basics for Health Care, Dental, and Vision Coverage

 • During the biennial open enrollment period

-• Within 31 days of an involuntary termination of another dental or vision plan.
-You must include a copy of the termination letter.
-The letter must state who will be losing coverage, the date coverage will end, and the reason for the termination.
+• Within 31 days of an involuntary cancellation of another dental or vision plan.
+You must include a copy of the cancellation letter.
+The letter must state who will be losing coverage, the date coverage will end, and the reason for the cancellation.

 Identification Cards

-You will receive ID cards from your health plan carrier(s) about 10 days prior to the effective date of your coverage.
+You will receive ID cards from your health plan carrier(s) about 5-7 days prior to the effective date of your coverage.
 Please be aware that if you enrolled in VSP vision plan that VSP does not issue ID cards.
 VSP providers confirm benefit information when you make an appointment.
+You also can visit the VSP website for more information.

 If your ID cards do not arrive by the effective date and you need medical services, please contact our office.